Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 ```

 ### Customizing the HintView
-The MiSnap SDK will display on screen live hints whenever there are improvements that can be made for a better image quality or there are actions that the end use must perform to finalize the session.
+The MiSnap SDK will display on-screen live hints whenever there are improvements that can be made for a better image quality or there are actions that the end use must perform to finalize the session.

 Several aspects of the HintView can be customized through the `MiSnapSettings.Workflow` object as follows:
 ```kotlin